 pre-existing diabetes (this is different from "gestational diabetes")

 heavy alcohol or drug use (or anyone else in the home that may be considered a risk to the midwife or emergency personnel during labor, birth and the immediate postpartum)

 labor begins before 37 weeks of pregnancy

-the pregnancy continues longer than 42 or 43 weeks
+the pregnancy continues longer than 42 weeks

 a severe tear to the vaginal, rectal, or perineal tissue that requires additional instruments, skill, or anesthesia to repair properly